amorri40/amorri40.github.io/pages/2017-06-07-Code-Data-Logger.md

 Since Bizhawk is fully open source we can inspect how the CDL was implemented for this multi-emulator system.

-#### CDL.cs
+#### CDL.cs (Showing cdl statistics window)

-CDL.cs contains the functionality for interacting the the CodeDataLogger window seen in the screenshot below:
+CDL.cs contains the functionality for interacting with the CodeDataLogger window seen in the screenshot below:

 ![image alt text]({{ site.url }}/public/IiA83YXfAzYaSGTnQsabPA_img_2.png)

-The list is made up of a number of columns:
+The list is made up of a number of columns showing the statistics collected in the CDL:

 <table>
   <tr>